JonathanBuchner/JonathanBuchner/README.md

 ### On GitHub I am:
 - Developing curriculum for *Microsoft Leap's Internal Program*
 - Engaging in projects I may later work on with my students
-- Practicing algorithms and data structures

 ### I enjoy:
-- Writing code and solving problems.
 - Supporting career changers and career returners by building their confidence and learner mindset
-- Thinking about how system's constituent parts interrelate and how systems work within the context of larger systems
+- Indentifiying how system's constituent parts interrelate and how systems work within the context of larger systems
-- Raft guiding, climbing instructing, backcountry skiing, and walking around outside
+- raft guiding, climbing instructing, backcountry skiing, and backpacking
+- and find joy in writing code

 ### Language and frameworks
-- C#, NET 5 (ASP.NET)
+- C#, .NET, (ASP.NET)
 - TypeScript, Electron
-- Microsoft SQL server (TSQL)
+- Microsoft SQL server (-TSQL)
 - Azure
-- Object-oriented programming

 Prior experience:
 - HTML5, CSS, etc